kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/why-enums-suck.md

 ---
 title: Why Enums Suck
 published: May 10, 2010
-tags:
+tags: [csharp, architecture, design-patterns]
 ---

 I inherited some code at work that made use of enums.
 I happily continued the pattern in order to get the job done considering the tight deadline.
-My spidey sense kept tingling telling me something was wrong, but I couldn’t quite put my finger on it.
+My spidey sense kept tingling telling me something was wrong, but I couldn't quite put my finger on it.

 The code I started with was pretty standard stuff.